Automattic/jetpack/to-test.md

 You may now preview your Jetpack site in Calypso.
 To test it:
 - Go to https://wordpess.com/view/ and pick your site
 - Try clicking a few links, see if your site works correctly
-- See if the preview toolbar in Calypso gets updated URL as you navigate
+- See if the preview toolbar in Calypso gets an updated URL as you navigate
-- There should be no adminbar/masterbar inside the preview
+- There should be no admin bar inside the preview

 ### Added Likes and Monitor to Jumpstart features